Boston Library Consortium

 What is the Boston Library Consortium?

-The Boston Library Consortium (BLC) is a group of 18 academic and research libraries located in Massachusetts, Connecticut, Rhode Island, and New Hampshire.
+The Boston Library Consortium (BLC) is a group of 22 academic and research libraries located in Connecticut, Massachusetts, New Hampshire, Rhode Island, and Vermont.
 Current member institutions can be found at the Boston Library Consortium website.

 Who can use the consortium?